vsimakhin/web-logbook/README.md

 - Fix: track is not displayed on the Flight record map
 - Update: Add `numeric` property for Time and Landing fields to show a numeric keyboard on mobile devices for better UX @danielkappelle

-## [3.6.0] - 14.08.2025

-- New: Custom fields support in the main logbook table and stats tables
-- New: Add option to show/hide tracks and routes on the `Map` page
-- Fix: Dashboard filters error

-## [3.5.0] - 31.07.2025

-- Fix: Tooltip/description overlap for the input fields
-- Fix: Night time calculation error when copying flight records

-## [3.4.0] - 16.07.2025

-- Fix: Instructor time wasn't imported
-- Update: Golang and npm packages/security patches
-- New: Support for GPX track files

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)